Tornium/tornium/docs/user/skynet/banking.rst

       - False
       - Cash withdrawals

 The ``amount`` parameter allows for the suffixes used by Torn to shorten money amounts.
+Additionally ``all`` can be used to request all of the member's vault balance.

 .. list-table::
     :header-rows: 1